 Professor Karen Nelson

-Professor Karen Nelson is the Director, of Student Success and Retention at Queensland University of Technology, a position she has held since 2008.
-Organisationally, she is located in the Learning and Teaching Unit in Chancellery.
+Professor Karen Nelson is currently the Pro Vice-Chancellor (Students) at the University of the Sunshine Coast in Queensland, Australia.
+Until April 2014 Professor Nelson was the Director, Student Success and Retention at Queensland University of Technology (QUT) in Brisbane, Australia, a position she had held since 2008.
+Organisationally, she was located in the Learning and Teaching Unit in Chancellery.
 Before joining QUT, Karen held senior positions as a project manager and information management consultant in the health and finance sectors and she now uses these skills to manage teaching and learning projects in the higher education sector.
-Since commencing at QUT in 2000 as the coordinator of a large first year information technology core unit, Karen has led several large-scale teaching and learning projects and between 2007 & 2009 was the co-leader of the institution-wide “Transitions-In” commissioned project (TIP).
-As Director, Karen’s work focuses on four areas of institutional policy, strategy and practice: curriculum design and enactment, proactive student support, a sense of belonging and staff development.
+Since commencing at QUT in 2000 as the coordinator of a large first year information technology core unit, Karen had led several large-scale teaching and learning projects and between 2007 & 2009 was the co-leader of the institution-wide “Transitions-In” commissioned project (TIP).
+As Director, Karen’s work focused on four areas of institutional policy, strategy and practice: curriculum design and enactment, proactive student support, a sense of belonging and staff development.
 Her higher education research and publications focus on student engagement, the first year experience and institutional responses to these, in particular strategies for enhancing inter- and intra-institutional partnerships for enhancing the student learning experience.
-Her teaching and learning leadership has been recognised by five QUT T&L awards, a ALTC citation for curriculum design, an OLT citation for QUT’s Student Success Program and a most recently an Award for Programs that Enhance Learning in the 2012 Australian Awards for University Teaching (for QUT’s Student Success Program.
+Her teaching and learning leadership has been recognised by five QUT teaching and learning awards, an Australian Learning & Teaching Council (ALTC) citation for curriculum design, an Office for Learning and Teaching (OLT) citation for QUT’s Student Success Program and a most recently an Award for Programs that Enhance Learning in the 2012 Australian Awards for University Teaching (for QUT’s Student Success Program).

-Karen is also the Chair of the International (formally Pacific Rim) First Year in Higher Education Conference (www.fyhe.com.au) and the Editor-in-chief of the International Journal of the First Year in Higher Education.
+Karen currently forms part of the STARS Conference Committee.
+Karen was also a committee member of the International First Year in Higher Education Conference – and was chair of the conference until 2013.
+As well, Karen is the Editor-in-chief of Student Success – previously known as the International Journal of the First Year in Higher Education.

 Establishing a framework for transforming student engagement, success and retention in higher education institutions (Office for Learning and Teaching Innovation and Development ID11-2056 2010-2012) Project Leader – with Griffith University and The University of Queensland